SxryxnshS5/FeedForward/Testing.md

 In automating the testing of admin views, the unittest and flask testing frameworks were used.
 We began by setting up the Flask application instance for testing, configuring it to use an SQLite in-memory database.
 This setup ensured that tests could be run in isolation without affecting the production database.
 Each test method focused on a specific aspect of the admin views:
--Testing access control for different user roles, including admins and regular users.
+- Testing access control for different user roles, including admins and regular users.
--Verifying functionality related to creating and managing admin accounts.
+- Verifying functionality related to creating and managing admin accounts.
--Checking the behavior of the account overview page for both existing and nonexistent users.
+- Checking the behavior of the account overview page for both existing and nonexistent users.
--Ensuring that admin users can delete other users' accounts successfully.
+- Ensuring that admin users can delete other users' accounts successfully.
 The tests were structured to cover various scenarios, such as accessing pages without logging in, attempting actions with different user roles, handling valid and invalid data inputs, and managing user accounts.
 This approach provided comprehensive coverage of the admin views' behavior under different conditions.
 The use of setup and teardown methods ensured that the test environment was properly initialized